xeroxzen/genuine-fake/README.md

 # Genuine-Fake documentation

 ### Definition
 Genuine Fake means an imitation of a (usually) valuable object that is so good that it is, to all intents and purposes, identical.
-Literaly genuine fake means something that is real but not real at the same time.
+Literally genuine fake means something that is real but not real at the same time.
 Take it like this, it's more of a perfect replica of the original.

 ### Why
 As I was building a Django app that involved forms a lot, I got tired from filling the forms and having to think of the testing data at the same time.
 As curious as I am I wondered if there might be a package that can handle this for me, fortunately there was one, but I didn't like it, well not because it wasn't good, it was brilliant actually but it didn't have all the necessary and broad range of data I was looking for.
 Then I asked myself "What now?"
 The decision was to write my own.
 I did write it within 6 hours.
 I have changed it's name about 3 times now, hopefully this time it will stick.